Do you plan to start an online store? Not sure if Shopify website vs wordpress which one is best for you?

 To get WordPress themes to function the way you want, they often need a lot of tinkering and editing.
 Because of this, you’ll need either some basic coding knowledge to maintain them on your own or money to pay a web designer.

-It’s also important to keep in mind that the majority of WordPress themes are created by outside developers, so if you need assistance, you’ll need to contact the theme creator.
+It’s very important to keep in mind that most WordPress themes are created by outside developers, so if you need customization of your needs, you’ll contact the theme creator.

 Shopify website vs WordPress: Dropshipping Options